CRS Creator Internals#

 • Name — the key the CRS is stored and displayed under.

-A reset button clears the fields; the create/accept button runs _create_crs().
+A reset button clears the fields (both tabs); the create/accept button runs _create_crs().

 CRS Construction (_create_crs)#